 Menu is driven basically on a fact that anything which is cooked with rice flour or has rice is not eaten.
 Menu is purely vegetarian.
 That means not even fish – a staple Bengali favorite.

 Any thing which is burnt or charred is not eaten which includes rotis/ bread /toast and also all the oven baked vegetables as that equals being charred or burnt.
 However all the fried things like Luchi and paratha generally can be eaten.

 Sprouts are healthy option if you want to snack in between.
-Onions/ginger and garlic is a strict no in case of a Shashti food menu.
+Onions and garlic, sometimes even ginger is a strict no in case of a Shashti food menu.
 Seasonal fruits and juices however are integral part.

 Sweets and fruits are offered to Goddess on 6 Th day of Durga Pujo.